 One of AnthologyFive’s missions is to provide new up and coming designers with a platform to express their skills through the use of metal.
 Lara Chapman is one such designer who has recently graduated from Kingston University’s Product and Furniture Design (BA) and has designed not one, but two new products for AnthologyFive!

 Not only are AnthologyFive keeping metal craftmanship alive through their designs, they are also ensuring newly graduated designers like Lara are given the opportunity to showcase their design skills.
 Lara has designed this interactive and very clever task lamp.
 The heavy metal weight allows you to move it along the slots to provide different angles of light to your task at hand.
-It’s in the process of being produced by their engineers and should be available to buy online very soon.
+When I visited it was in the process of being produced by their engineers and is now available to buy online (scroll down to see).
 Or if you’re local, you’ll be able to see this and Lara’s Arc bookend design at the West Elm pop-up shop in Kingston on the 7th and 8th April.

 I have to admit, I had no idea how advanced the metal industry was in terms of being a green.
 At AnthologyFive every piece of metal waste is collected to be recycled and melted into new metal which helps reduce air pollution and water use as well as water pollution.